-Engine Cadets ( USCG License Track Mechnical majors and Marine Engineering Technology majors) are required to obtain a minimum of 60 days of sea time aboard a vessel with a minimum of 4000 hp.
+Engine Cadets ( USCG License Track Mechnical majors and Marine Engineering Technology majors) are required to obtain a minimum of 60 days aboard a vessel with a minimum of 4000 hp.

 All cadets are required to complete an academic project while at sea which they turn in to the academy for a grade.
 This program is an invaluable keystone element in the training here at Cal Maritime.
 Our cadets participate in commercial cruise their sophomore summer after completing their freshman cruise aboard the Training Ship Golden Bear.